Cliffside Park Native, 18, Shot Dead In Paramus Home

 The 18-year-old victim -- who'd more recently been living with her father in West New York -- was sitting on the edge of a bed when she was killed instantly by the shotgun blast shortly before midnight, responders said.

-Her boyfriend, a 20-something man who summoned police, was taken in for questioning by detectives from the Bergen County Prosecutor's Office, witnesses said.
+Her 20-something boyfriend, who summoned police, was taken in for questioning by detectives from the Bergen County Prosecutor's Office, witnesses said.

-The body was taken for an autopsy by the Bergen County Medical Examiner's, while the 12-gauge shotgun was being analyzed for fingerprints.
+The Bergen County Medical Examiner was conducting an autopsy, and the 12-gauge shotgun was being analyzed for fingerprints.

 The 84-year-old homeowner and his son told police they were upstairs and hadn't heard anything, responders said.